 Results 1–10 of 78 for "Press Release"X related to "U.S. Surgeon General outlines his next..."
-Refine Your Search Refine Your Search TopicWorkplace issues (12)Stress (10)Emotional health (8)Education (7)Children (5) 33 more... [+] Law & psychology (5)Women & men (5)Lesbian, gay, bisexual, transgender (4)Therapy (4)Violence (4)Addictions (3)Immigration (3)Kids & the media (3)Parenting (3)Socioeconomic status (3)Teens (3)Bullying (2)Depression (2)Marriage & divorce (2)Obesity (2)Race (2)Safety & design (2)Sleep (2)Trauma (2)Aging (1)Anger (1)Anxiety (1)Death & dying (1)Disability (1)Eating disorders (1)Environment (1)Human rights (1)Learning & memory (1)Personality (1)Sex (1)Sexual abuse (1)Sport & exercise (1)Hide detailsDocument TypePress ReleaseXYear2014 (7)2013 (19)2012 (18)2011 (17)2010 (18)Author/ContributorAnderson, Norman B. (1)Buckhalt, Joseph A. (1)Faden, Vivian B. (1)Kirschner, Diana (1)Pargament, Kenneth I. (1) 2 more... [+] Rohan, Kelly (1)Weber, Elke (1)Hide details Results 1–10 of 78 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Psychology's Role in Smoking Decline Continues 50 Years After Surgeon General's Groundbreaking ReportDavid B. Abrams, PhD, discusses the role research plays in informing policies for the U.S. Food and Drug Administration regulation of tobacco products.Press Release (January 2014)2.Male College Students Believe Taking Performance-Enhancing Drugs for Sports is More Unethical than Using Stimulants to Improve Grades, According to New StudyMany young college men believe it’s more unethical to use steroids to get an edge in sports than it is to use prescription stimulants to enhance one’s grades.Press Release (May 2012)3.Statement in Response to Oregon Governor Ted Kulongoski’s Veto of SB 1046Enacting prescriptive authority for psychologists would have enhanced consumer access to mental health treatment in Oregon.Press Release (April 2010)4.Tapping Into Drinking Facts for Alcohol Awareness MonthSurveys suggest high-volume consumption is increasing among college binge drinkers.Press Release (April 2011)4.APA Survey Finds Feeling Valued at Work Linked to Well-Being and PerformanceFive organizations receive APA’s Psychologically Healthy Workplace Awards, nine honored for best practices.Press Release (March 2012)5.Chronic Pain Relief More Likely When Psychological Science InvolvedWhen it comes to chronic pain, psychological interventions often provide more relief than prescription drugs or surgery without the risk of side effects, but are used much less frequently than traditional medical treatments.Press Release (February 2014)7.Five Organizations Receive APA’s Psychologically Healthy Workplace Award, Ten Honored for Best PracticesAPA has recognized five organizations for their comprehensive efforts to promote employee health and well-being while enhancing organizational performance.
-Press Release (March 2010)8.Cyberbullying Less Frequent than Traditional Bullying, According to International StudiesTraditional in-person bullying is far more common than cyberbullying among today’s youth and should be the primary focus of prevention programs.Press Release (August 2012)8.Poll of Psychologists Cites Emotions As Top Obstacle to Weight LossWhen it comes to losing weight, a popular New Year's resolution for many, people often focus on eating less and exercising more.
-But results of a new survey of psychologists suggest dieters should pay attention to the role emotions play in weight gain and loss if they hope to succeed.Press Release (January 2013)10.Few Americans Aware of Law Broadening Access to Mental Health TreatmentAPA survey reveals nearly 90 percent of Americans have never heard of mental health parity or lawPress Release (January 2011) Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicWorkplace issues (11)Stress (10)Emotional health (8)Education (7)Children (6) 33 more... [+] Law & psychology (5)Women & men (5)Lesbian, gay, bisexual, transgender (4)Therapy (4)Violence (4)Addictions (3)Immigration (3)Kids & the media (3)Parenting (3)Socioeconomic status (3)Teens (3)Bullying (2)Depression (2)Marriage & divorce (2)Obesity (2)Race (2)Sleep (2)Trauma (2)Aging (1)Anger (1)Anxiety (1)Death & dying (1)Disability (1)Eating disorders (1)Environment (1)Human rights (1)Learning & memory (1)Pain (1)Personality (1)Safety & design (1)Sex (1)Sexual abuse (1)Sport & exercise (1)Hide detailsDocument TypePress ReleaseXYear2014 (7)2013 (19)2012 (18)2011 (18)2010 (15)Author/ContributorAnderson, Norman B. (1)Buckhalt, Joseph A. (1)Faden, Vivian B. (1)Kirschner, Diana (1)Pargament, Kenneth I. (1) 2 more... [+] Rohan, Kelly (1)Weber, Elke (1)Hide details Results 1–10 of 78 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Psychology's Role in Smoking Decline Continues 50 Years After Surgeon General's Groundbreaking ReportDavid B. Abrams, PhD, discusses the role research plays in informing policies for the U.S. Food and Drug Administration regulation of tobacco products.Press Release (January 2014)2.Male College Students Believe Taking Performance-Enhancing Drugs for Sports is More Unethical than Using Stimulants to Improve Grades, According to New StudyMany young college men believe it’s more unethical to use steroids to get an edge in sports than it is to use prescription stimulants to enhance one’s grades.Press Release (May 2012)3.Tapping Into Drinking Facts for Alcohol Awareness MonthSurveys suggest high-volume consumption is increasing among college binge drinkers.Press Release (April 2011)4.APA Survey Finds Feeling Valued at Work Linked to Well-Being and PerformanceFive organizations receive APA’s Psychologically Healthy Workplace Awards, nine honored for best practices.Press Release (March 2012)5.Chronic Pain Relief More Likely When Psychological Science InvolvedWhen it comes to chronic pain, psychological interventions often provide more relief than prescription drugs or surgery without the risk of side effects, but are used much less frequently than traditional medical treatments.Press Release (February 2014)6.Cognition Research Aims to Reduce Medical ErrorsSpecial issue spotlights psychology’s vital links to health care outcomesPress Release (September 2011)7.Cyberbullying Less Frequent than Traditional Bullying, According to International StudiesTraditional in-person bullying is far more common than cyberbullying among today’s youth and should be the primary focus of prevention programs.Press Release (August 2012)8.Poll of Psychologists Cites Emotions As Top Obstacle to Weight LossWhen it comes to losing weight, a popular New Year's resolution for many, people often focus on eating less and exercising more.
+But results of a new survey of psychologists suggest dieters should pay attention to the role emotions play in weight gain and loss if they hope to succeed.Press Release (January 2013)9.Few Americans Aware of Law Broadening Access to Mental Health TreatmentAPA survey reveals nearly 90 percent of Americans have never heard of mental health parity or lawPress Release (January 2011)10.APA Response to Supreme Court Decision on Affordable Care ActThe act recognizes the importance of care focused on the whole person and delivered by interdisciplinary, community-based teams of health professionals, including psychologists.Press Release (June 2012) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 78 for "Press Release"X related to "U.S. Surgeon General outlines his next..."